The sun is rising in the distance, and the landscape at your side becomes a hypnotic blur as you set out on your road biking journey.

 Due to the narrow profile and high pressure of the tires, road bikes are best used on paved surfaces.
 From blissful beach cruises to climbs over majestic mountains, inspiring road biking routes can be found around the world.

 Inner city rides can be engaging, but most will agree that the most enjoyed journeys are found beyond city limits.
-Nothing can compare to accidently stumbling upon a country road you have never been on, and discovering that it coils through unfamiliar farmlands and enchanted forests.
+Nothing can compare to accidentally stumbling upon a country road you have never been on, and discovering that it coils through unfamiliar farmlands and enchanted forests.
 This type of experience is not one you can be blessed with sitting behind your computer or watching TV.

 Did you know...?